-Telling the student the answer will NOT fix the problem!
+- Telling the student the answer will NOT fix the problem! - Take time to discuss with your group.

 Telling a student an answer does not lead to understanding.
 Planning learning opportunities that lead to a deeper understanding or that clear up a misconception take time.
 It is very valuable time.
 The goal is that the student understands.
 The goal is not a timeline.